klandestino/pindestino/README.md

 app/pindestino.conf
 -------------------

 The app/pindestino.conf should be on your USB stick, and it will set some configuration for your pindestino.
 It should be in YAML format.
-Example:

-	wifi:
-		network: MYWIFI
-		password: secret
-	usb: rw
-	bootscript: ./autostart.sh
+It could also be completely empty, however the file must exist.

-To set Wifi network name and password:
+To enable Wifi and set network name and password:

 	wifi:
 		network: MYWIFI